Information for Chapter Activity Leaders

 Leadership training is a great way for seasoned leaders to refresh and improve their skills, as well as being a requirement for members who wish to become activity leaders.

 For additional information on becoming an activity leader for the DV Chapter, contact the chapter Leadership Chair.

-The next Outdoor Leadership Training Course first weekend of April 2017 ... more
+The next Outdoor Leadership Training Course in Fall of 2017 ... more

 Wilderness first aid courses for 2017 ... link

 AMC's Mountain Leadership School, day hiking and backpacking ... link

 Volunteer Resources Page on outdoors.org, the main AMC web site ... link

 Trip Planning Resources and Maps Click here.

 How to make your activities sound like fun; improve your trip descriptions ... link